enthought/mayavi/mayavi/_sources/auto/examples.txt

     This script demonstrates how to create a numpy array data and visualize it as image data using a few modules.

+* :ref:`example_structured_points3d`
+    An example of how to generate a 3D structured points dataset using numpy arrays.
+Also shown is a way to visualize this data with the mayavi2 application.

 * :ref:`example_image_cursor_filter`
     Excample using the UserDefined filter to paint a cross-shaped cursor on data, in order to point out a special position.

+* :ref:`example_contour`
+    This script demonstrates how one can script Mayavi and use its contour related modules.

 * :ref:`example_probe_filter`
     Using the probe filter to visualize a scalar field along an arbitrary surface.

-* :ref:`example_contour`
-    This script demonstrates how one can script Mayavi and use its contour related modules.

 * :ref:`example_unstructured_grid`
     A MayaVi example of how to generate an unstructured grid dataset